Restaurant Bookkeeping 101 - [2023] 5 Step Simple Guide

 Toast Payroll Services

 Another service worth mentioning is Toast Payroll.
-If you are already using Toast for your POS system it makes sense to consider their payroll service since your payroll data can easily be pulled from Toast.
-Obviously, you run into a lot fewer issues when two sister systems integrate together.
+If you are already using Toast for your POS system, it makes sense to consider their payroll service since your payroll data can easily be pulled from Toast.
+Obviously, there are fewer issues when two sister systems integrate together.

 This will make the reporting of payroll much more efficient.